 (a) To increase the rate of strength development at early ages – calcium chloride is the most widely used accelerator,

-(b) To retard the initial setting time while pumping concrete over long distance,
+(b) To retard the initial setting time while pumping concrete over a long distance,

 (c To increase the workability without changing the water content – pozzolana such as fly ash is used,